runtimeverification/haskell-backend/booster/test/rpc-integration/test-vacuous/README.md

 # Tests for `kore-rpc-booster` returning vacuous results after simplification

-Since `kore-rpc-booster` does not consider combinations of constraints, it won't discover when a reached state (or the initial state) simplifies to `\bottom`.
-In such cases, the `execute` request should return the current state with `"reason": "vacuous"` in the result.
+Since Booster does not check consistently of the initial pattern before starting rewriting, it won't always discover when a reached state (or the initial state) simplifies to `\bottom`.
+Ultimately, `kore-rpc-booster` relies on Kore's simplifier to detect such cases.
+When Kore prunes a `\bottom` branch, the `execute` endpoint of `kore-rpc-booster` should return the current state with `"reason": "vacuous"` in the result.

 The `diamond/test.k` semantics is used, which consists of simple state transition rules featuring additional constraints on a variable